-${\bf ALLIED\ MOTION\ TECHNOLOGIES\ INC.}$ UNAUDITED NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+ALLIED MOTION TECHNOLOGIES INC. UNAUDITED NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (In thousands, except share and per share data)

 16. SEGMENT INFORMATION

 ASC Topic "Segment Reporting" requires disclosure of operating segments, which as defined, are components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.